escapewindow/releasewarrior-2.0/docs/signing/notarization.md

 We're working on adding deployment support to [ronin-puppet](https://github.com/mozilla-platform-ops/ronin_puppet/).
 Currently we need to ssh in to debug and deploy fixes.

+## General workflow

+IScript will:

+- extract the files from a dmg
+- sign widevine and omnija (autograph signing)
+- sign mac, without the mac signing servers
+- create a zipfile of the .app files
+- send that zipfile to Apple for notarization
+- poll Apple for notarization status
+- on success, "staple" the notarization to the app
+- create tarballs of the .app files
+- create .pkg installers and sign them

 ## Debugging

 The code used is [here](https://github.com/escapewindow/scriptworker-scripts/tree/master/iscript).